Liriope muscari 'Aztec Grass'Item #0966 USDA Hardiness Zone: 7 - 11

 Eye-catching grass-like perennial with green and silver variegated foliage.
 A tough and easy to grow edging for pathways and borders.
 Adds texture and color contrast in mixed beds or containers.
 Plant in mass for great effect.

-- OverviewLight Needs:Partial sunWatering Needs:Water weekly, or more often in extreme heat.
-Requires less frequent watering, once established.Average Landscape Size:Reaches 15 inches tall and wide, spreading by rhizomes.
+- OverviewLight Needs:Partial sunWatering Needs:Water weekly, or more often in extreme heat, until established.Average Landscape Size:Reaches 15 inches tall and wide, spreading by rhizomes.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationFollow regular watering schedule during first few growing seasons to establish a deep, extensive root system.
+Water deeply, less frequently, once established.
 For a neat appearance, remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Partial sunWatering Needs:Water weekly, or more often in extreme heat.
-Requires less frequent watering, once established.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Partial sunWatering Needs:Water weekly, or more often in extreme heat, until established.